collections_bookmark Part of Dominaria United

 What turn does Night's Whisper typically get cast?

-Does casting Night's Whisper actually correlate with winning?
+Does casting Night's Whisper actually improve your win odds?

 Is Night's Whisper legal in Commander?

 Yes.
-Night's Whisper is legal in Commander and has no restrictions.
-It is also legal in Legacy, Modern, Pauper, Vintage, and several other formats.
+Night's Whisper is legal and unrestricted in Commander, as well as in Legacy, Modern, Vintage, Pauper, Historic, Timeless, and several other formats.
 It is not legal in Standard, Pioneer, or Alchemy.
+Its common rarity also makes it a staple in Pauper Commander.